Sustainable Finance

 Commitment

-To manage ESG risks in lending and promote sustainable finance to support the achievement of the Sustainable Development Goals and the goals of the Paris Agreement.
+To manage ESG risks in lending process and promote sustainable finance to support the achievement of the Sustainable Development Goals and the goals of the Paris Agreement.

 Materiality